 Cloud storage models are models of cloud computing that stores data on the internet via cloud computing providers.
 These providers manage and operate data storage as a service.

-Cloud storage is basically online storage of data.
+Cloud storage is basically an online storage of data.
 Data that is stored can be accessed from multiple connected devices, which constitute a cloud.

 Cloud storage can provide various benefits like greater accessibility and reliability, strong protection of data backup, rapid deployment, and disaster recovery purposes.